edunfelt/base16/README.md

 # ![Base16](logo.png)

-An architecture for building color schemes based on carefully chosen syntax highlighting using a base of sixteen colors.
+An architecture for crafting color schemes and easily translating them to
+your favorite apps - based on carefully chosen syntax highlighting using a base of sixteen colors.

 It allows users to choose a color scheme they know will be available for all their applications (both GUIs and terminal applications).